rezuwan19/Nesco-Prepaid-Balance/README.md

-# NESCO Prepaid Balance Automation
+# NESCO Prepaid Meter Balance Automation

 Automatically fetch your daily balance and recharge history from the NESCO prepaid portal and send notifications to Telegram and Discord — in Bangla or English! 🇧🇩🌍